xToken/DAK/Readme.txt

- sv_surrendervote - Will start a surrender vote for the team provided. sv_cancelsurrendervote - Will cancel a in progress surrender vote for the team provided. sv_afkimmune - Can be granted to users to prevent them from being AFKkicked.
+ sv_surrendervote - Will start a surrender vote for the team provided. sv_cancelsurrendervote - Will cancel a in progress surrender vote for the team provided. sv_afkimmune - Can be granted to users to prevent them from being AFKkicked. sv_alltalk - Used to toggle alltalk on or off.

  Below is a sample of the default plugins and their config options, with an explanation of each option.
  {